kskbhat/Silhouette/README.md

 vignette("Silhouette")
 ```

-You can also access the vignette from the `Vignettes` tab in the top navigation bar of the package [website](https://kskbhat.github.io/Silhouette/).
-For information on stable release updates, visit the `NEWS` section available in the top navigation bar  of the package [website](https://kskbhat.github.io/Silhouette/).
+You can access the vignette from the `Vignettes` tab in the top navigation bar of the package's [website](https://kskbhat.github.io/Silhouette/).
+For details on stable release updates, refer to the `NEWS` section, also available in the top navigation bar.

 ---